-TEEM recently relocated to Denver, leaving our iconic, well-loved space in downtown Boulder after a long and successful run.
+TEEM recently relocated to Denver, leaving our iconic, well-loved hybrid agency and coworking space in downtown Boulder after a long and successful run.

 There have been many questions about the impetus to move and, more broadly, if we are continuing to offer coworking at our new space.
 I wanted to address the questions directly and share more about the future of TEEM’s business model and offerings.
 But before I dive into the details, let’s take a look at the past few years in the coworking industry.